 Just like the words of Buddha, the Vedas and the Upanishads belong to the early holy teachings written down in form of Sutras.
 The words and parables of Jesus can, when taken out of the stories, also be regarded as Sutras, as well as the deep teaching contained in Tao Te King, the old Chinese Book of Wisdom, written by the philosopher Lao Tzu.

-I have in my five books on Meditation as an Art of Life (plus my online book Philosophical Counseling with Tolkien) shown, that the traditional spiritual practice contains three important concepts:
+I have in my five books on Meditation as an Art of Life (plus my online book Philosophical Counseling with Tolkien) shown, that traditionally, meditation contains three important concepts:

 1) Critical thinking (spotting thought distortions created by dualistic unbalance, both in oneself and in others).
 I also call this aspect The Navigator, or the philosopher - see my book A Dictionary of Thought Distortions